Hippo-designs/req_cassette/docs/REQ_LLM_INTEGRATION.md

   plug: {ReqCassette.Plug, %{
     cassette_name: "my_api_call",    # Human-readable cassette name
     cassette_dir: "test/cassettes",  # Where to store cassettes
-    mode: :record                     # :record, :all, :once, or :none }}
+    mode: :record_missing            # ✅ Use :record_missing for safety
+  }}
 )
 ```

 ### Modes

-Currently, only `:record` mode is implemented:

-- `:record` (default) - Use cassette if exists, otherwise record new one

-**Planned for future versions:**
+**Available modes:**

-- `:all` - Always make real API call and overwrite cassette
+- `:record_missing` (**recommended**) - Records if cassette doesn't exist,
+  replays if it does.
+Accumulates all interactions safely.
-- `:once` - Only use existing cassettes, error if cassette missing
+- `:replay` - Only replay from cassette, error if missing (great for CI)
+- `:record` - Always hit network and overwrite cassette ⚠️ **Overwrites on each
-- `:none` - Never record, only replay (good for CI)
+  request - use only for single-request tests**
+- `:bypass` - Ignore cassettes entirely, always use network

 ## Examples